 Often, it’s the little tasks that add up and steal all our time.
-For instance, each time I have to pay bills I open my mail, paper clip each bill with it’s return envelope, enter the information on the computer, print out the checks, sign the checks, get my back up thumb drive out of my fireproof safe, backup the system, put the thumb drive back into the safe, tear off the return part of each invoice and insert it along with the check into each envelope, lick the envelop, put a stamp on it, put it in the mailbox and file the remaining paperwork.
-Sure, there are bills you can pay through online checking or automated methods, but in my world I have a lot of checks I have to pay manually.
+For instance, each time I have to pay bills, I open my mail, paperclip each bill with its return envelope, enter the information on the computer, print out the checks, sign the checks, get my backup thumb drive out of my fireproof safe, backup the system, put the thumb drive back into the safe, tear off the return part of each invoice and insert it along with the check into each envelope, lick the envelope, put a stamp on it, put it in the mailbox and file the remaining paperwork.
+Sure, there are bills you can pay through online checking or automated methods, but in my world, I have a lot of checks I have to pay manually.

-If I went through this process with every invoice I received it would take me ten times as long than my current process where I only pay my bills on the 25th of each month.
-For 20 years I paid bills twice a month, but by moving to once a month, I am increasing my productivity even more.
+If I went through this process with every invoice I received, it would take me ten times as long as my current process where I only pay my bills on the 25th of each month.
+For 20 years, I paid bills twice a month, but by moving to once a month, I am increasing my productivity even more.
 In moving it to once a month, I contacted my credit card companies who changed my billing cycle so they are all due at the same time.
 I did the same thing with my other vendors.

 Other Examples of Batching Tasks